Brendan-Geoghegan/poodle/README.md

 2 `cd server` to get to the server folder.
 3 Run `npm install` to install node packages.
 ### Usage
-- `cd server` to get to the server file and run `npm run dev` in the terminal to run server.
+- `cd server` to get to the server file and run `npm run poodle` in the terminal to run server.
 - Right click on `index.html` and select open live server to view in browser.
 - Search for breeds in the searchbar, corrisponding to breeds in the `data.js` file.
 Eg: Poodle, Golden-Retrievers
 - Search for attributes in the searchbar, corrisponding to attributes in the data.js file.
 Eg: small, big, short-haired, etc.